stain/ro-crate-paper/manuscript.md

 ## Packaging Workflows

 The use of computational workflows, typically combining a chain of open source tools in an analytical pipeline, has gained prominence, in particular in the life sciences.
-While workflows may have initially been used to improve scalability, it can be argued that they also assist in making computed data results FAIR.
+While workflows may have initially been used to improve computational scalability, it can be argued that they also assist in making computed data results FAIR.
 At the same time, however, they raise additional FAIR challenges, since they can be considered important research artefacts themselves, posing the problem of capturing and explaining the computational methods behind the analysis they perform [@doi:10.1162/dint_a_00033].

 Even when researchers follow current best practices for workflow reproducibility, [@doi:10.1016/j.cels.2018.03.014] [@doi:10.1016/j.future.2017.01.012] the communication of outcomes through traditional academic publishing routes relying on a textual representation adds barriers that hinder reproducibility and FAIR use of the knowledge previously captured in the workflow.